phil-opp/blog_os/blog/content/edition-3/posts/01-minimal-kernel/index.md

 ```
 ❯ rust-nm target/x86_64-unknown-none/debug/kernel
-0000000000002218 d _DYNAMIC
-0000000000001210 T _start
+0000000000201120 T _start
 ```

 If we comment out the `_start` function or if we remove the `#[no_mangle]` attribute, the `_start` symbol is no longer there after recompiling:

 ```
 ❯ rust-nm target/x86_64-unknown-none/debug/kernel
-0000000000002218 d _DYNAMIC
 ```

+This way we can ensure that we set the `_start` function correctly.

 ### `objdump`

 The `objdump` tool can inspect different parts of executables that use the [ELF file format].
+This is the file format that the `x86_64-unknown-none` target uses, so we can use `objdump` to inspect our kernel executable.

 [ELF file format]: https://en.wikipedia.org/wiki/Executable_and_Linkable_Format

 #### File Headers

-Upon other things, the ELF [file header] specifies the target architecture and the entry point address of the executable files.
+Among other things, the ELF [file header] specifies the target architecture and the entry point address of the executable files.
 To print the file header, we can use `objdump -f`:

 [file header]: https://en.wikipedia.org/wiki/Executable_and_Linkable_Format#File_header